Kianoush-h/YouTube-Downloder/README.md

 ### Test Inference

-You can test the inference feature with a single image.
+You can test the the app with this:

 ```
 $ python3 YouTube_Downloader.py